thu-ml/Zhusuan-Jittor/docs/index.rst

 Installation
 ------------

-ZhuSuan-PaddlePaddle is still under development.
-Before the first stable release (1.0), please clone the `GitHub repository <https://github.com/McGrady00H/Zhusuan-PaddlePaddle/>`_ and run
+ZhuSuan-Jittor is still under development.
+Before the first stable release (1.0), please clone the `GitHub repository <https://github.com/McGrady00H/Zhusuan-Jittor/>`_ and run
 ::

    pip install .

 in the main directory.
-This will install ZhuSuan-PaddlePaddle and its dependencies automatically.
-Notice that currently ZhuSuan-PaddlePaddle is built on PaddlePaddle version 2.0rc.
+This will install ZhuSuan-Jittor and its dependencies automatically.
+ZhuSuan-Jittor is compatible with the lastest version of Jittor.

-If you are developing ZhuSuan-PaddlePaddle, you may want to install in an "editable" or "develop" mode.
+If you are developing ZhuSuan-Jittor, you may want to install in an "editable" or "develop" mode.
 Please refer to the Contributing section.

 After installation, open your python console and type::